Systemic Risk in the European Insurance Sector: Introduction

 \section{Introduction}

-The insurance market is a crucial component in the architecture of financial markets.
-Beyond their traditional and key role in risk transfer and diversification, insurance companies operate as significant institutional investors, holding substantial portfolios of government and corporate bonds, equities, and alternative assets.
-In the aggregate, insurance companies in the European Economic Area had approximately 10 trillion euro in assets at the end of 2024.\footnote{Data is from the European Insurance and Occupational Pensions Authority (EIOPA), available at \href{https://www.eiopa.europa.eu}{www.eiopa.europa.eu}.} The value of their portfolio holdings serves as the ultimate guarantee for their liabilities, which stood at approximately 8.5 trillion euro in the same period.
-Given their size and interconnectedness, insurance companies are not only exposed to financial market fluctuations and systemic risks but can also amplify or mitigate financial instability.
+The insurance market is a crucial component of the financial system.
+Beyond their traditional role in risk transfer and diversification, insurance companies are major institutional investors, holding large portfolios of government and corporate bonds, equities, and alternative assets.
+In the aggregate, insurance companies in the European Union held approximately 10 trillion euro in assets at the end of 2024.
+These portfolios are the ultimate backing for insurers' liabilities, which amounted to approximately 8.5 trillion euro in the same period.
+In terms of market capitalization, the European insurance sector accounts for about 5\% of broad equity market capitalization, while the banking sector accounts for a further 10\%.
+Given their size and interconnectedness, insurers are not only exposed to financial market fluctuations and systemic risk, but can also amplify or mitigate financial instability.\footnote{Data on assets and liabilities of European insurance companies are from the European Insurance and Occupational Pensions Authority (EIOPA), available at \href{https://www.eiopa.europa.eu}{www.eiopa.europa.eu}.
+Data on market capitalization are from Bloomberg.}

-Extreme, but not so infrequent, events, such as the 2007-2009 subprime crisis, the European sovereign debt crisis, and the COVID-19 pandemic, demonstrated how vulnerabilities in one segment of the financial system can rapidly propagate in multiple directions.
-During these crises, insurance firms faced mounting pressures due to declining asset values, liquidity strains, and heightened claims, affecting their solvency and amplifying market stress.
-The long-term nature of insurance liabilities makes these firms particularly sensitive to interest rate changes, credit risk, and market volatility, further intensifying their systemic importance.
-For example, the recent increase in nominal interest rates by central banks facing inflation, is likely one of the causes of the failure of Eurovita, one of the large Italian insureres.

-Our paper provides an comprehensive framework designed to capture these complex interdependencies within the European insurance market and between insurance and other financial markets.
-By employing advanced econometric and network-based methodologies, we uncover channels of risk transmission, assess the resilience of the market, and contribute to the ongoing debate on financial stability and financial regulation.
-Our findings have significant implications for regulatory oversight, risk management practices, and the design of macroprudential policies aimed at safeguarding the stability of the financial system in the face of evolving economic and financial challenges.